azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_04.md

 By now, we have a good understanding how Azure Machine Learning works.
 In this  challenge, we'll take a data set and use Automated Machine Learning for testing out different regression algorithms automatically.
 Automated Machine Learning is currently able to perform `classification`, `regression` and also `forecasting`.

+**Automated machine learning**, also referred to as automated ML or AutoML, is the process of automating the time consuming, iterative tasks of machine learning model development.
+It allows data scientists, analysts, and developers to build ML models with high scale, efficiency, and productivity all while sustaining model quality.
+Traditional machine learning model development is resource-intensive, requiring significant domain knowledge and time to produce and compare dozens of models.
+With automated machine learning, you'll accelerate the time it takes to get production-ready ML models with great ease and efficiency.

+**When to use it?**
+Apply automated ML when you want Azure Machine Learning to train and tune a model for you using the target metric you specify.
+Automated ML democratizes the machine learning model development process, and empowers its users, no matter their data science expertise, to identify an end-to-end machine learning pipeline for any problem.
+You can use the automated ML feature to:

+- Implement ML solutions without extensive programming knowledge
+- Save time and resources
+- Leverage data science best practices
+- Provide agile problem-solving

+**How automated ML works?**
+During training, Azure Machine Learning creates a number of pipelines in parallel that try different algorithms and parameters for you.
+The service iterates through ML algorithms paired with feature selections, where each iteration produces a model with a training score.
+The higher the score, the better the model is considered to "fit" your data.
+It will stop once it hits the exit criteria defined in the experiment.

-**Note:** As of May 2019, Automated Machine Learning can also [be used directly from the Azure Portal](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-create-portal-experiments).
+**Note:** Automated Machine Learning can also [be used directly from the Azure Portal](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-create-portal-experiments).
 In this challenge, we'll use the Portal, in the next challenge, we'll be using code.

 ## Dataset